The PDF, TXT, and SLA formats each offer many options and so they're

 requires a third-party SQLite app.
 If you want to stay in your

-if you want more features and don't mind downloading and
+or if you want more features and don't mind downloading

-installing a stand-alone database program on your computer,
+and installing a stand-alone program on your computer,

 there's sqlitebrowser.org.
 To view the Bible database